Skip to main content

 How much does Telehealth cost?

-Telehealth will be available as an add-on feature on the Starter plan for an additional $15/mo., and included in the monthly subscription on the Essential and Plus plans at no additional cost.
+Telehealth is available as an add-on feature on the Starter plan for an additional $15/month, and is included on the Essential and Plus plans at no additional cost.

-Note: To learn more about the features included on each of our subscription options, see Which subscription plan is right for me?
+Note: To learn more about the features included on each plan, see Which subscription plan is right for me?

 What are the benefits of using Telehealth by SimplePractice instead of another video call platform?